strimzi/strimzi.github.io/_posts/2019-05-21-accessing-kafka-part-5.md

 ---

 In the fifth and last part of this blog post series we will look at exposing Kafka using Kubernetes Ingress.
-This post will explain how to use Ingress controllers on Kubernetes, how does Ingress compare with OpenShift Routes and how it can be used with Strimzi and Kafka.
+This post will explain how to use Ingress controllers on Kubernetes, how Ingress compares with OpenShift Routes and how it can be used with Strimzi and Kafka.
 Off-cluster access using Kubernetes Ingress is available only from Strimzi 0.12.0.

 <!--more-->